 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-This federal grant came about through a tremendous amount of work at many levels from City staff, private sector consultants, elected officials, federal officials and citizens.
-The funds will make it possible to start much sooner than originally anticipated to construct a new interchange off Interstate 65 at the intersection of Buckner Road, which will be extended to the interstate.
-The first steps are completing an environmental study, and then the design of the project.
-The BOMA on Feb.
-4, 2019, approved a contract to begin the NEPA environmental study, which is expected to take just under a year to complete.
-Lewisburg Pike also will be extended to connect to the interstate.
-As a separate but related project, Buckner Road and Buckner Lane will be widened by the City to accommodate the additional traffic, and key intersections will be signalized.
+The federal grant came about through a tremendous amount of work at many levels from City staff, private sector consultants, elected officials, federal officials and citizens.
+The funds will make it possible to start much sooner than originally anticipated on the interchange project.
+The first step is completing the National Environmental Policy Act (NEPA) study and preliminary design work.
+The Spring Hill Board of Mayor and Aldermen (BOMA) on Feb.
+4, 2019, approved a contract to begin the NEPA study, which is expected to be completed in January 2020.

-At a City level, this has been ranked one of our most important projects, and this federal grant will cover a significant portion of the interchange project cost.
+At a City level, the Buckner Road/I-65 Interchange has been ranked one of our city's most important projects, and the BUILD Grant will cover a significant portion of the interchange project cost.
 The cost of the interchange along with the related roadway extensions is estimated at $48 million.
-All projects relating to the interchange project - which must be completed during the same time period - are estimated to cost more than $80 million when including the widening of Buckner Road and Buckner Lane by the City.
+All projects relating to the interchange project - which must be underway during the same 10-Year Capital Improvement Program (CIP) planning period - are estimated to cost more than $80 million when including the planned widening of Buckner Road and Buckner Lane by the City of Spring Hill.